a-rich/DJ-Tools/docs/tutorials/getting_started/usage.md

 * `CHECK_TRACKS`
 * `IMPORT_USER`

-Other options may change on occasion but are too difficult to format for the CLI.
+Other options may change on occasion but are too difficult to format using the CLI, meaning you'll want to handle setting those options in `config.yaml`.
 Some example options that fit this category are:

 * `SPOTIFY_PLAYLIST_SUBREDDITS`
 * `DOWNLOAD_EXCLUDE_DIRS`